 What would you describe as a “safe” motorcycle helmet?
-What are the most important components to a safe helmet?

-For more information on DOT, ECE and SNELL, this video clip explains it well:
+For more information on DOT, ECE, and SNELL, this video clip explains it well:

 Helmet effectiveness has been proven by scientific studies, while helmet myths such as “helmets break necks, block vision and impair hearing”, have been consistently proven wrong.
 Safety-conscious riders wear helmets as a sensible, responsible choice every time they ride.
-Over the years motorcycle helmets have been carefully and scientifically developed where four basic components work together to provide protection in the motorcycle helmet:
+Over the years motorcycle helmets have been carefully and scientifically developed where four basic components work together to provide protection for the motorcycle helmet:

 - strong outer shell: fibreglass, carbon fibre or Kevlar, ABS polycarbonate

 - impact-absorbing liner: expanded polystyrene or EPS

 - good retention system: double-D rings are best

 Combine these elements in a motorcycle helmet that covers the whole head, and you have a safe motorcycle helmet.